 If we truly want to leverage our team to produce content, we can’t expect them to turn into world-class actors or writers.
 What we need is their intelligence.
 Our sales teams are the subject matter experts of what we do, and they are an incredible resource we can use to answer our buyers’ questions.

 What you do need is one person on staff who purely owns the content production.
 They pick the right content marketing tools, they create the publishing calendar, they write content, interview subject experts — everything.
 We call them content managers, and it’s important to have someone in-house who isn’t already wearing a bunch of hats to take the reins; otherwise, it will never get done.
-A lot goes into the process (planning, interviewing, creating, posting, updating, etc.).

 This is a full-time job for someone who is a strong writer and interviewer who can get to the crux of what your business does in a way that translates to your potential buyers.